Get Inspired with These Ideas for Outdoor Shower Designs

 One option is to add a hand spray attachment so that you can reach everywhere more easily.
 You could add a drinking fountain so that you can get a drink when it’s hot out without going back indoors.
 With a hose bibb, you have the ability to attach a hose to your outdoor shower or with a water tank, you could have warm water heated by the sun to use for your showers.

-You have complete control over what your outdoor shower looks like.
-Think about every element of it before you decide what it’s going to look like.
+You have complete control over how your shower looks and should think about every element of it before you decide what it’s going to look like.
+Hopefully, these outdoor shower ideas are a great place for you to start!